If you’re an aspiring creative professional and looking for work, but you’ve got absolutely no experience, you’ve got nothing to worry about.

 It doesn’t matter if you’re an aspiring copywriter, graphic designer, web designer, information publisher, photographer, travel writer, or whatever else you choose to do.

-All you’ve got to do is learn how to put together an impressive portfolio and learn effective ways to get it in front of prospective clients… and you can land jobs with today’s largest, most prestigious companies.
+All you’ve got to do is learn how to create an impressive portfolio and learn effective ways to get it in front of prospective clients… and you can land jobs with today’s largest, most prestigious companies, with no experience.

 Yes… it will take some work on your part to pull this off.
 Unfortunately, there’s no “magic pill.”
 But I promise you – you can make it happen.

-And here’s the fun part: When it comes to putting together your portfolio, you’re limited only by your imagination.
+And here’s the fun part: When it comes to creating your portfolio, you’re limited only by your imagination.
 What’s more… you can get started in the next few minutes.

 Turn Your Personal Belongings Into “Solid Portfolio Gold”